 Instead of attempting to minimize errors at all costs, it is crucial to recognize that well-designed AIs have intentionally chosen when to be wrong, as well as how wrong to be.
 For more context on the general types of errors, see Errata.
 However, more than accuracy itself, consider the risk of negative outcomes as the key indicator of success.
 This indicator cannot necessarily exist in the technology itself, as it requires a holistic perspective on the design challenge.
 Yet this question has myriad implications for the choice in technologies as well as the choice of parameters for those technologies.

-One of these choices is between precision and recall.
-Precision refers to the percentage of occurrences of the phenomenon you predicted, while recall refers to the percenage of your predictions that were correct.
+One of these choices is between recall and precision.
+Recall refers to the percentage of occurrences of the phenomenon you predicted that you caught, while precision refers to the percenage of your predictions that were correct.
 In most cases, increasing one of these comes at the sacrifice of the other, and no optimal ‘compromise’ exists.
-You must determine in your own particular situation whether it is less risky to overpredict but catch all occurrences (high precision & low recall) or whether it is less risky to underpredict and deal with fewer mistakes (low precision & high recall).
+You must determine in your own particular situation whether it is less risky to overpredict but catch all occurrences (high recall & low precision) or whether it is less risky to underpredict and deal with fewer mistakes (low recall & high precision).
 Situations where overprediction is better generally include: medical diagnosis, predicting costly outcomes, and fraud detection.
 Situations where underprediction is better generally include: hiring, buying real estate, and credit card approvals.
 Finally, keep in mind that in some cases, you may want a mix of precision & recall, especially when you want your solution to be perceived as ‘generally’ accurate rather than risk-averse.

 Feedback and Self-Improvement